basecamp/bcx-api/sections/calendar_events.md

 }
 ```

-This will return `200 OK` if the creation was a success.
+This will return `200 OK` if the creation was a success, with a JSON representation of the resource in the response body.
 If the dates are not in the proper format, you'll get a `400 Bad Request`.

 Delete calendar event
 ---------------------

-* `DELETE /projects/1/calendar_events/1.json` will delete the calendar event specified and return `200 OK` if that was successful.
+* `DELETE /projects/1/calendar_events/1.json` will delete the calendar event specified and return `204 No Content` if that was successful.
 (The same for /calendars/)